cclp94/ecaconcordia.ca/iron-ring.md

 You can expect to receive this email at the end of February.

-### Ceremony:
+## Ceremony:
-- __Date:__: March 19th, 2016
+__Date:__: March 19th, 2016

-- __Time and Venue:__ You will be informed after your eligibility is confirmed
+__Time and Venue:__ You will be informed after your eligibility is confirmed

 * I can’t go to the ceremony, can I still get the ring?

-	- No, you must attend the ceremony to receive the ring.
+	_No, you must attend the ceremony to receive the ring._

 * Who can attend the ceremony with me?

-	- Only mentors and the graduating students are allowed in the ceremony.
+	_Only mentors and the graduating students are allowed in the ceremony._

 * Who are the mentors?

-	- Each student can have one mentor, the only requirement is that they be engineers and be wearing their ring at the ceremony!
-The mentors will be the ones to officially give you your ring.
+	_Each student can have one mentor, the only requirement is that they be engineers and be wearing their ring at the ceremony!
+The mentors will be the ones to officially give you your ring._

 *Do I need to have a mentor?

-	-If you don’t have a mentor, it’s fine, one of the wardens will ring you.
+    _If you don’t have a mentor, it’s fine, one of the wardens will ring you._

 *How do I dress?

-	-Formal Attire required, so dress to impress!
+     _Formal Attire required, so dress to impress!_

-### Cocktail:
+## Cocktail:
-- Date: March 19th, 2016 - following the ceremony
+**Date:** March 19th, 2016 - following the ceremony

-- Time and Venue: You will be informed after your eligibility is confirmed
+**Time and Venue:** You will be informed after your eligibility is confirmed

-Do I need to go to the cocktail?
+- Do I need to go to the cocktail?

-	- No, it is optional.
+	_No, it is optional._

-Who can attend the cocktail with me?
+- Who can attend the cocktail with me?

-	- Each student can invite up to two guests, children under 10 years can attend the cocktail for free.
-If your mentor would like to attend the cocktail, he/she will count towards your two guests.
+	_Each student can invite up to two guests, children under 10 years can attend the cocktail for free.
+If your mentor would like to attend the cocktail, he/she will count towards your two guests._

-How much are the tickets?
+- How much are the tickets?

-	- We’ll email you information on how to get tickets and the cost once your eligibility is confirmed.
+	_We’ll email you information on how to get tickets and the cost once your eligibility is confirmed._

 Should you need further information, please contact Dilani Abeywickrama on academic@ecaconcordia.ca